MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 1. [Create a pipeline](../create-first-pipeline.md) and select the **Empty Pipeline** template.

 2. In the task catalog, find and add the **.NET Core** task.
-This task runs `dotnet build` to build the code in the sample repository.
+The following task runs `dotnet build` to build the code in the sample repository.

 3. Save the pipeline and queue a build.
 When the **Build #nnnnnnnn.n has been queued** message appears, select the number link to see your pipeline in action.